 When is an Event Organizer permit required & what are the responsibilities?

-The California Health and Safety Code Section 114381.1 states an organizer permit is required when two or more food vendors are participating at a community event – The organizer is responsible for the facilities shared by multiple food booths i.e. restrooms, refuses containers, potable water supply, waste water disposal facilities, restrooms, shared ware washing sinks.
+The California Health and Safety Code Section 114381.1 states an organizer permit is required when two or more food vendors are participating at a community event.
+The organizer is responsible for the facilities shared by multiple food booths i.e. restrooms, refuse containers, potable water supply, waste water disposal facilities, shared warewashing sinks.

 What is Temporary Food Facility (TFF) permit?